 Raising the scrotum with tight briefs or sports support can increase comfort.
 Apply ice packs to the scrotal area.

 Ice should not be applied directly to the skin because this can cause frostbite.
 On the contrary, the ice should be wrapped in a cloth and then applied to the scrotum.

-Ice packs can be applied for 10-15 minutes at a time, several times a day for the first 1-2 days.
+Ice packs can be applied for 10-15 minutes, several times a day for the first 1-2 days.
 This will help reduce swelling (and pain).